 What should I do if my IRA contribution exceeded the maximum amount allowed?

-You can avoid the 6% excise tax on excess contributions by withdrawing the excess and earnings attributable to it by the due date of your tax return.
+A 6% excise tax may be assessed on an excess contribution if it remains in the IRA after the tax filing deadline plus extensions.
 If you file your tax return on time, you’ll have an automatic six-month extension to make the withdrawal.
 If removed in a timely manner, the excess contribution is not taxable.
 The earnings, however, are taxable in the year the excess contribution was made.
 If you’re under age 59½, the earnings are also subject to a 10% premature distribution penalty unless an exception applies.

 What happens if I don't remove the excess contribution and earnings in a timely manner?